rricharz/pi-top-setup/README.md

 the following workaround.

 Workaround:
-Open a terminal and type
+Open a terminal and type (note that the first command might result in an error message, which can be ignored)
 ```
+  sudo systemctl disable pt-input
   cd
   cd .config/openbox
   cp lxde-pi-rc.xml lxde-pi-rc.xml.backup